freezaku/Ruby_on_rails_exercise/README.md

 ##### (a) How to set default route?
 	get ':controller(/:action(/:id))'
 ##### (b) How to set default route?
-	root 'demo#index', tells which controller and action should rout to.
+	root 'demo#index', tells which controller and action should route to.

 ### 2. Controllers, Views, and Dynamic Content
 #### (1) Render a template